 In the actual development process of heavy oil steam stimulation, 6 to 10 rounds of development are often carried out on site to maximize the recovery rate of heavy oil.
 In order to study the changes in reservoir parameters during multiple cycles and further deepen our understanding of formation heat transfer, we simulated five production rounds without assisted gas and calculated the temperature profile at the end of each round, as shown in Figure 3.11.
 It can be seen that with the increase of production cycles, the temperature profile after oil recovery continues to rise, but the extent of its rise is limited and the amplitude decreases with the increase of cycles.
 Therefore, increasing production cycles to increase the reservoir temperature in the later stage of CSS development is a cost-effective choice.
 Comparing the temperature profiles at the end of the first and fifth rounds, it was found that multicycle development can effectively increase the heat coverage range, with the coverage range of the fifth round being approximately twice that of the first round.

 Figures 3.12 a and b respectively represent the temperature and concentration changes with distance at the end of the production stages of five development rounds.
 From the figure, it can be seen that with the increase of production cycles, the temperature profile after production continues to rise, and the heating range of the oil reservoir also continues to increase; The concentration profile of the gas is also constantly increasing, and the phenomenon of inverse concentration difference at the leading edge of the steam chamber becomes increasingly apparent.
 Figure 3.12c shows the relationship between gas retention in the reservoir and development cycles.
 The retention mass of gas in the reservoir was calculated based on the gas profile after each round, and it was found that its value increased regularly with the increase of development rounds, but the slope of the curve continued to decrease.
-Therefore, in addition to the corresponding trend line, the curve correlation coefficient R2=0.9995 is calculated, indicating the feasibility of the functional relationship.
+In addition to the corresponding trend line, the curve correlation coefficient R2=0.9995 is calculated, indicating the feasibility of the functional relationship.

 y=823.45x0.51, R2=0.995